 This time around, we are watching a romantic comedy called “Stay With Me,” a “Rom Com” if you will.
 I am a bit surprised, for Michael isn’t really into them.
 Though I suppose he might have done it for my benefit, since he knows I am trying to write a romance novel.
 I have yet to let him read some of the chapters, but maybe I will soon.

 The movie is not that great, but I still follow along.
 Strange enough, it is about a girl who is in the middle of a love triangle with a guy she thinks is right for her, and another that she can’t seem to stay away from.
 It’s a bit irritating though, for she is basically cheating on her boyfriend with him; sneaking off in the night to see the other guy.
-I feel a bit awkward, considering it is close to my situation, minus the sneaking off to sleep with some guy at a hotel or anything surface they can find.
+I feel a bit awkward, considering it is close to my situation, minus the sneaking off to sleep with some guy at a hotel or any surface they can find.
 I can only hope that Michael doesn’t notice the similarities.

 The only part of the movie that makes me uneasy is the extremely passionate love scenes.
 Janice’s comment earlier this week roles into my mind and I feel more awkward.
 It’s not that doing that makes me feel squeamish or anything, (okay, maybe a little) I just haven’t really thought about actually doing that with anyone yet.
 Not even Michael.
-But now that she brought it up, it was in my mind.
+But now that had she brought it up, it was in my mind.
 It’s not like I wouldn’t ever want to, especially with the way I was feeling about Michael, it’s just that…I don’t think I am ready.
 Abby always said it was no big deal, but when we talked about it over the summer, she told me she was actually very nervous about it.
-She also told me that she regretted wasting her first time on Brad and that she wished she had waited for the right guy, which I honestly think might actually be Charls.
+She also told me that she regretted wasting her first time on Brad and that she wished she had waited for the right guy, which I honestly think for her might actually be Charls.
 I don’t want to waste my first time either.
 While I feel it could be Michael, I just don’t want to rush anything.
 With everything that happened with Kendal, I just want to be sure.

 I jump slightly and turn to my left to see Michael staring at me curiously.